 It is important to remember that many of these symptoms are not usually caused by cancer.
 For example, nausea and fever are common symptoms of a number of other illnesses.

-If you are at all concerned, contact your GP.
-If your symptoms develop suddenly or are causing you particular pain or discomfort, contact your GP immediately.
+If you are concerned, your symptoms develop suddenly or an area is causing you particular pain or discomfort, contact your GP.